Lombiq/Hastlayer-SDK/Docs/Benchmarks.md

 1. Using the default 0.2MP image `fpga.jpg`.
 2. Using the larger [73.2MP image](https://photographingspace.com/wp-content/uploads/2019/10/2019JulyLunarEclipse-Moon0655-CorySchmitz-PI2_wm-web.jpg).
-3. Using the scaled down [6.4MP image](https://photographingspace.com/wp-content/uploads/2019/10/2019JulyLunarEclipse-Moon0655-CorySchmitz-PI2_wm-web50pct-square-scaled.jpg) because the it was built with HMB so the larger file can't fit.
+3. Using the scaled down [6.4MP image](https://photographingspace.com/wp-content/uploads/2019/10/2019JulyLunarEclipse-Moon0655-CorySchmitz-PI2_wm-web50pct-square-scaled.jpg) because the testing binary was built for the High Bandwidth Memory.
+Currently only one HBM slot is supported, meaning that the available memory without disabling HBM is 256MB.

 We used the following shell function to test:
 ```shell